 Names inspired by the color red are wildly popular, thanks to Scarlett and Ruby.
 Gemstone names, too.
 So why not Garnet?
 The traditional birthstone for January takes its name from a Middle English word meaning “deep red” – though the stones come in other colors.
 Bonus?
 It works for boys, too.

 Another fair, white Welsh name, Gwendolyn brings to mind notable women.
 Think Pulitzer Prize-winning poet Gwendolyn Brooks and actor Gwendoline Christie.
 Plus Winnie on The Wonder Years?
 Really a Gwendolyn.
 Short form Gwen stands on its own, too, another subtly wintry option.

 The British call any vacation a holiday, but in the US, our happy holidays fall in the winter.
 In Truman Capote’s Breakfast at Tiffany’s, Holly Golightly was actually Holiday.
 Actor Holliday Grainger makes it familiar to a new generation.
-It means “holy day,” but doesn’t seem especially religious today.
+It means “holy day,” but doesn’t seem especially religious by twenty-first century standards.

 It’s a powerful symbol from the Druids to the Christians to today.
 Holly represented truth in medieval heraldry.
 Harry Potter’s wand was made from holly.
 You’d expect Holly to be a hit – and it was, in the 1970s.
 But it still has plenty of appeal for a daughter born during the winter.

 Ivy is the new Holly, except they’ve always been a matched set.
 Most modern parents probably like Holly for its mini-name qualities, and the middle ‘v’ of Ava and other stylish picks.
 But it’s a solid seasonal choice, too, and among the most popular of the winter girl names on this list.